Chuck Archer

 Cognitive Behavioral (CBT)

 CBT is one of the methods I use most often in my sessions.
 We'll look at the relationship between your thoughts, feelings, and behaviors.
-Then we'll explore how your negative thoughts can be defeated.
-These thoughts might be making you feel anxious, depressed, or sabotaging your self-esteem.
+Then we'll explore how your negative thoughts can be defeated!
+These thoughts might be making you feel anxious, fearful, depressed, jealous, or angry.
 But we can challenge and reframe them into more rational, or positive, thoughts.
-CBT has been proven to be effective for millions of people and it can reduce your anxiety, depression, and low self-esteem as well.
+CBT has been proven to be effective for millions of people and it can reduce your/your child's anxiety, fears or phobias, depression, jealousy, or anger as well!

 Compassion Focused

-I will assist you in using techniques so you can be more compassionate to yourself.
-I explain the role of your "inner critic," the part of your brain that makes you feel "less than" others.
-Then we'll work on challenging your inner critic through CBT and Mindful Self-Compassion strategies.
+We often show compassion to others, but when it comes to ourselves, we tend to be very critical.
+With Mindful Self-Compassion, I will assist you/your child in using techniques to begin treating yourself with compassion.
+I will explain the role of the "inner critic," the part of your brain that makes you feel "less than" others, resulting in low self-esteem and negative self-comparison.
+Then we'll get to work on challenging and defeating the inner critic through CBT and Mindful Self-Compassion activities.

 Mindfulness-Based Therapy

 Being mindful means living in the moment and being fully aware of the present, rather than dwelling on the past or worrying about the future.
-Mindfulness has been shown to be effective in helping people to better manage anxiety.
-Some of the activities I teach my clients are deep breathing and guided meditations.
-These activities, when practiced often, can lead you to increased relaxation and better control over your emotions.
+In time, this mindset can help to reduce anxiety and allow you/your child to more fully enjoy life.
+Some of the techniques I teach my clients are deep breathing, grounding, and guided meditations.
+These activities, when practiced often, can lead to increased relaxation, happiness, and better control over emotions.